angsamuel/GingerVR/README.md

 Kemeny, Andras, et al. "New vr navigation techniques to reduce cybersickness."
 Electronic Imaging 2017.3 (2017): 48-53.

+### VirtualCAVE

+The VirtualCAVE asset spawns a wireframe cube around the user.
+This cube follows, and rotates along with the user to simulate a cave automatic virtual environment.
+To use VirtualCAVE, simply drag the asset onto the user’s virtual camera in the scene.
+The asset will spawn the wireframe cube at runtime.
+The following settings can then be adjusted through the editor.

+* Width (slider) - determines the width of the box.
+* Height (slider) - determines the height of the box.
+* Depth (slider) - determines the depth of the box.
+* Line Thickness (slider) - determines the thickness of the lines used to generate the box.

+This approach was inspired by the following paper:
+Nguyen-Vo, Thinh, Bernhard E. Riecke, and Wolfgang Stuerzlinger.
+"Simulated reference frame: A cost-effective solution to improve spatial orientation in vr."
+2018 IEEE Conference on Virtual Reality and 3D User Interfaces (VR).
+IEEE, 2018.

 ## Utilities
 These can be found in the Utilities folder.
 These are tools to help set up the techniques.